icons8/aitools-docs/docs/swapper.md

 **Q:** I have uploaded images, but they've been stuck in the queue for several minutes. <br>
 **A:** We recommend waiting, but if you believe your images got lost in the queue, please contact our support.

-**Q:** I am getting an error when trying to Upscale a particular image. <br>
-**A:** No AI algorithm is perfect, so if you have already tried clearing cache and cookies of your browser and it didn't help, that means Upscaler can't process your image.
-Every such case we use to improve our neural network, please send uncompressed files to support@icons8.com.

 **Q:** Is there a limit for batch uploads? <br>
 **A:** There are no limits for batch uploads, but the more images you upload, the bigger the performance hit will be.
 For really large uploads, please consider getting an API subscription.